Cyclone3629/byebyesecurly/README.md

 3. Click "Run."

-If the above instructions fail to work, use this instead: [click](https://caudns.vercel.app/) Also if you want the wifi password, go to: [click](https://pastebin.com/JB2KguqZ)
+If the above instructions fail to work, use this instead: [click](https://caudns.vercel.app/)

+If you want the wifi password, go to: [click](https://pastebin.com/JB2KguqZ)

 <br>
 <br>